Azirine

-Azirines are three-membered heterocyclic unsaturated (i.e. they contain a double bond) compounds containing a nitrogen atom and related to the saturated analogue aziridine.
-They are highly reactive yet have been reported in a few natural products such as Dysidazirine.
+Azirine is three-membered heterocyclic unsaturated (i.e. it contain a double bond) compound containing a nitrogen atom and related to the saturated analogue aziridine.
+Azirines are highly reactive yet have been reported in a few natural products such as Dysidazirine.
 There are two isomers of azirine: 1H-Azirines with a carbon-carbon double bond are not stable and rearrange to the tautomeric 2H-azirine, a compound with a carbon-nitrogen double bond.
 2H-Azirines can be considered strained imines and are isolable.

 Preparation

 2H-Azirine is most often obtained by the thermolysis of vinyl azides.
 During this reaction, a nitrene is formed as an intermediate.
 Alternatively, they can be obtained by oxidation of the corresponding aziridine.

 Azirine can be generated during photolysis of isoxazole.
 Due to the weak N-O bond, the isoxazole ring tends to collapse under UV irradiation, rearranging to azirine.

+Substituted azirines can be produced via the Neber rearrangement.

 Reactions

 Photolysis of azirines (under 300 nm) is a very efficient way to generate nitrile ylides.
 These nitrile ylides are dipolar compounds and can be trapped by a variety of dipolarophiles to yield heterocyclic compounds, e.g. pyrrolines.

 The strained ring system also undergoes reactions that favor ring opening and can act as a nucleophile or an electrophile.

-An azirine is an intermediate in the Neber rearrangement.
+Azirines readily hydrolyse to give aminoketones which are themselves susceptible to self-condensation.